stonepros/stone/doc/dev/zoned-storage.rst

 Shingled Magnetic Recording (SMR) hard disks today and is also being adopted for NVMe Solid State Disks with the upcoming NVMe Zoned Namespaces (ZNS) standard.

-This project aims to enable Ceph to work on zoned storage drives and at the same time explore research problems related to adopting this new interface.
+This project aims to enable Stone to work on zoned storage drives and at the same time explore research problems related to adopting this new interface.
 The first target is to enable non-ovewrite workloads (e.g. RGW) on host-managed SMR (HM-SMR) drives and explore cleaning (garbage collection) policies.
 HM-SMR